Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 Pareto Chart

-Classifying your products to allocate your efforts to inventory management, optimize your warehouse operations or design your racking layout is important.
+It is important to classify your products to allocate your efforts to inventory management, optimising your warehouse operations, or designing your racking layout.

 ❓ QUESTION 3